xircleag/layer-patch/README.md

 ## Introduction

-What is Layer-Patch, and why are we using it rather than industry standard formats?
+What is Layer-Patch, and why use it rather than industry standard formats?

 Layer-Patch is a format for communicating changes to objects between multiple devices/services so that all devices can maintain a common object state.

 It is similar in many ways to the JSON-Patch standard.
 The JSON-Patch standard had a few key flaws:

-1. It has a concept of arrays, but no concept of sets
+1. It has a concept of arrays, but no concept of sets.
 2. Small changes in the ordering of the array, or in the sequence in which syncing is done will cause objects to get out of sync, resulting in bad behaviors.
-Such issues may be easily addressed in a tight-knit set of teams and environments (our mobile client team talking to our server team), but will result in many errors for each new customer trying to use it to talk to our server (hundreds of developers using our websocket API).
+Such issues may be easily addressed in a tight-knit set of teams and environments, but will result in many errors when used to communicate with a wide variety of customers using a wide variety of frameworks.
-3. It uses a XPath notation (path elements seperated by "/") inconsistent with both our IOS notation, and standard JSON notation (path elements separated by ".").
+3. It uses JSON Pointer notation (path elements seperated by "/") inconsistent with a variety of standard practices based around path elements being separated by ".".

+> Note that this document uses examples from data models used by Layer, Inc.  The format described here however should be applicable to any domain.

+> The term "Base Object" refers to a core resource that can be mutated via patch operations.
+Examples in this document will use Conversation and Message objects used by Layer, Inc.

+> Note that there may be occasional notes in the document, formatted like this.
+They will be used to indicate the current state of implementation of the format, and should not be considered a part of the specification itself.

 ## The Format